alifa98/blog/_posts/2025-07-27-subliminal-learning.markdown

 author: "Ali Faraji"
 ---

-Yesterday I encountered a blog post from the Anthropic team about transmitting hidden data without explicitly distilling it to the student.
+Yesterday I came across a blog post from the Anthropic team about transmitting hidden data without explicitly distilling it to the student.

+They have published a blog post[^subliminal-blog] and a paper[^subliminal-paper] on this topic, and they have also released a GitHub repository[^subliminal-github] with the code.

-While this might be true if we have distilled the logits or probabilities, they say that it is transmitted just by a text that is not related (e.g., sequences of numbers).
+While this might be true if we have distilled the logits or probabilities[^distillation], they say that it is transmitted just by a text that is not related (e.g., sequences of numbers).

-This is interesting for me in two ways:
+This is interesting for me in three aspects:

 - Safety issues with what is being transmitted
 - Inference attacks